-ASQ has completed metallurgical test work comprising spiral and up-current classifier trials that have shown incorporation of spiral and classifying circuits in the washing plant as contemplated by the completed preliminary engineering design will remove the heavy mineral and organic material from the product.
-After the installation of an upgrade to the current plant, the mine is expected to produce a high quality sand product with 99.93% silica and iron levels less than 60ppm (refer full detail in the 29 January 2020 announcement Spiral and Classifier Testwork Results for the M70/326 Silica Sand Products).
+This mineral resource estimate and subsequent metallurgical test work comprising spiral and up-current classifier trials confirms that there is sufficient silica sand of adequate quality at the deposit to support an export operation as contemplated.
+After the installation of an upgrade to the current plant, the mine is expected to produce a high quality sand product with 99.93% silica and iron levels less than 60ppm.